clawpack/pyclaw/doc/petclaw/installationMac.rst

     $ ./config/configure.py --with-cc=gcc --with-cxx=g++ --with-python=1 --download-mpich=1 --with-shared-libraries=1

 Note that one of the option is --download-mpich=1.
 This means that mpich is downloaded.
 If you do not need/want mpich, remove this option.
+Note that you need MPI when using PETSc.
+Therefore, if the option –download-mpich=1 is removed you should have MPI installed on your system or in your user account.

 Once the configuration phase is completed, build PETSc libraries with ::